Supercupa României: Results

 ^{1} Because CFR Cluj won the double, Unirea Urziceni, the team that was the runner-up of the previous Liga I season, was chosen to play in the Romanian Supercup as their opponent.
 This rule was adopted in 2009.

 ^{2} Because FCSB won the double, ASA Târgu Mureș, the team that was the runner-up of the previous Liga I season, was chosen to play in the Romanian Supercup as their opponent.
 This rule was adopted in 2009.

+^{3} Because Universitatea Craiova won the double, Universitatea Cluj, the team that was the runner-up of the previous Liga I season, was chosen to play in the Romanian Supercup as their opponent.
+This rule was adopted in 2009.